hadisafatima/AQI_predictor/README.md

 ## Workflow

-The system runs as three independent automated stages:

-**Stage 1 — Data Collection (every hour)**
-GitHub Actions triggers `hourly_fetch.py` each hour.
-It pulls current weather and air pollution readings from OpenWeatherMap for Matiari, computes a custom AQI index from the pollutant concentrations, calculates the change rate vs the previous reading, and inserts the enriched record into MongoDB Atlas.
+**Stage 1 — Data Collection (every hour)** `hourly_fetch.py` pulls weather and air pollution data from OpenWeatherMap, computes a custom AQI index, calculates change rate vs the previous reading, and inserts the enriched record into MongoDB.

-**Stage 2 — Model Training (every day)**
-GitHub Actions triggers `train_models.py` each morning.
-It loads the full feature history from MongoDB, engineers time-series features, trains five ML models, evaluates them, saves the best one, and writes a 3-day forecast CSV.
+**Stage 2 — Model Training (every day)** `train_models.py` loads the full feature history, engineers time-series features, trains five ML models, evaluates them, saves the best one, and writes a 3-day forecast CSV.

 **Stage 3 — Dashboard (on demand)**
-The Streamlit app is always live.
-When a user clicks Train & Forecast, it runs the complete pipeline in real time — loading data, training models, generating the 72-hour forecast, computing SHAP values, and rendering all visualisations in one pass.
+The Streamlit app runs the full pipeline on user request — loading data, training models, generating the 72-hour forecast, computing SHAP values, and rendering all visualisations.

 ---

 ## Pipeline Details

 ### Hourly Feature Pipeline (`hourly_fetch.py`)

-Every hour, the pipeline fetches two data streams from OpenWeatherMap for Matiari's coordinates and merges them into a single document stored in MongoDB.
-The weather stream provides temperature, humidity, atmospheric pressure, wind speed and direction, and cloud cover.
-The air pollution stream provides concentrations of PM2.5, PM10, NO₂, O₃, SO₂, and CO.

-The AQI index is computed as the maximum concentration across all available pollutants — a conservative metric that flags the worst-case pollutant as the dominant risk signal.
-The pipeline also computes `aqi_change_rate` by comparing the current reading against the most recent document in MongoDB, giving the model a real-time trend signal.

-Each document also stores time features (hour, day, month, year, day of week) to support potential future seasonality modelling.
+Fetches weather (temperature, humidity, pressure, wind, cloud cover) and air pollution (PM2.5, PM10, NO₂, O₃, SO₂, CO) from OpenWeatherMap.
+AQI is computed as the max concentration across pollutants — a conservative worst-case signal. `aqi_change_rate` is derived by comparing against the previous MongoDB record.
+Time features (hour, day, month, etc.) are also stored for seasonality modelling.

 ### Historical Backfill (`historical_fetch.py`)

-Before the live pipeline had enough data for model training, a one-time backfill script was run to seed MongoDB with months of historical records.
-It fetches hourly weather from the Open-Meteo Archive API and hourly pollutant concentrations from the Open-Meteo Air Quality API — both free, open APIs that require no key.
-The two datasets are merged on matching timestamps and inserted into the same MongoDB collection as the live pipeline, creating a seamless unified dataset.
+A one-time script that seeded MongoDB with months of historical data using the Open-Meteo Archive and Air Quality APIs (free, no key required).
+Records are merged on matching timestamps and inserted into the same collection as live data, creating a unified dataset.

 ### Training Pipeline (`train_models.py`)

-The training pipeline loads all MongoDB records into a DataFrame and engineers a set of time-series features on top of the raw weather and pollutant fields.
-Lag features capture AQI values from 1, 2, 3, and 24 hours ago.
-Rolling mean features capture short-term (3h, 6h) and diurnal (24h) trends.
-An `aqi_diff` feature captures the hourly rate of change.

-A critical design decision here is snapshotting a copy of the DataFrame before adding the prediction target.
-The target column (`next hour's AQI`) is created by shifting `aqi_index` forward by one step, which causes the final row to become NaN and get dropped.
-That final row — the most recent real reading — is exactly what the forecast needs as its starting point.
-Snapshotting before the shift preserves it.

-The train/test split is strictly time-ordered: the first 80% of records train the model, the last 20% evaluate it.
-No shuffling occurs so future data never leaks into training.
+Loads all MongoDB records and engineers lag features (1h, 2h, 3h, 24h), rolling means (3h, 6h, 24h), and an `aqi_diff` change signal.
+The DataFrame is snapshotted before the prediction target is created (next hour's AQI via a forward shift) to preserve the most recent row as the forecast seed.
+Train/test split is strictly time-ordered (80/20) — no shuffling.

 ### 72-Hour Autoregressive Forecast

-The forecast function predicts the next hour's AQI, then feeds that prediction back as input for the following hour, rolling forward 72 times.
-At each step it updates all lag and rolling features using the growing list of predicted values.
-The `aqi_lag24` feature is handled with special care: for the first 24 steps, the real feature-engineered value from the seed row is carried forward (no predicted history exists yet); from step 24 onward, the prediction from 24 steps back is used instead.

-The 72 hourly predictions are grouped into three blocks of 24 and averaged to produce a single daily AQI estimate for each of the three forecast days.
+Predicts the next hour's AQI, feeds that prediction back as input, and rolls forward 72 steps — updating all lag and rolling features at each step. `aqi_lag24` uses real seed values for the first 24 steps, then switches to predictions.
+The 72 hourly values are grouped into three 24-hour blocks and averaged for the daily forecast cards.

 ### Dashboard (`aqi_dashboard.py`)

-The dashboard connects to MongoDB using the respective URI, then runs the full pipeline when the user clicks Train & Forecast.
-It displays a real-time AQI gauge for the current reading, a 7-day historical trend chart, a 72-hour forecast line chart with AQI band shading, three day-forecast cards with colour-coded severity, a five-model benchmark comparison, an actual-vs-predicted chart on the test set, and a SHAP feature importance chart.
-A tiered alert system evaluates both current and forecasted AQI and surfaces contextual warnings.
+Displays: a real-time AQI gauge, 7-day historical trend, 72-hour forecast chart with AQI band shading, three day-forecast cards, a five-model benchmark table, actual-vs-predicted chart, and SHAP feature importance.
+A tiered alert system evaluates both current and forecasted AQI.

 ---

 ## Models & Evaluation

-Five models are trained and benchmarked on every pipeline run.
-The winner is automatically selected by R² score.
+Five models are trained and benchmarked on every run.
+The best R² score wins automatically.

-### Models
 1. Linear Regression
 2. Ridge Regression
 3. Random Forest
 4. XGBoost
 5. LightGBM

-Models are evaluated on MAE (average AQI units off), RMSE (penalises large errors), and R² (overall fit quality, used for selection).
+Evaluation metrics: **MAE** (average units off), **RMSE** (penalises large errors), **R²** (overall fit, used for selection).

 ---

 ## SHAP Explainability

-After training, SHAP values are computed on the test set to explain what the best model learned.
-The appropriate explainer is selected automatically — TreeExplainer for XGBoost, LightGBM, and Random Forest; LinearExplainer for Ridge and Linear Regression.

-The dashboard shows mean absolute SHAP values per feature, indicating how much each feature consistently moves predictions up or down.
-Lag features (`aqi_lag1`, `aqi_lag2`) typically dominate, confirming that recent AQI history is the strongest short-term signal.
-Weather features like wind speed and humidity show secondary importance, reflecting their role in pollution dispersion.
-A top-3 driver callout highlights the most influential features for the winning model on that run.
+SHAP values are computed on the test set after training.
+TreeExplainer is used for XGBoost, LightGBM, and Random Forest; LinearExplainer for Ridge and Linear Regression.
+Lag features (`aqi_lag1`, `aqi_lag2`) typically dominate.
+Wind speed and humidity show secondary importance.
+A top-3 driver callout highlights the most influential features for that run.

 ---

 ## Alerts System

-The dashboard evaluates both the current AQI reading and each of the three forecasted days against four thresholds:

 | Level | AQI Range | Recommendation |
 |---|---|---|